The Safest and Most Dangerous Places in Hinch, MO: Crime Maps and Statistics

 Is Hinch, MO Safe?

-The C- grade indicates that the rate of crime is slightly higher than that of the average US city.
-Hinch ranks in the 31st percentile for safety, meaning it is safer than 31% of cities but less safe than 69%.
-This analysis applies only to Hinch's official city boundaries.
+The C- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Hinch's combined rate is slightly higher than the norm.
+Hinch sits in the 31st percentile, ahead of 31% of cities and behind 69%.
+The grade covers only Hinch's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Hinch is 31.32 per 1,000 residents in the typical year.
-Hinch Residents generally consider the northeast part of the city to be the safest.
-Your chance of being a victim of crime in Hinch varies by neighborhood - ranging from 1 in 28 in the west neighborhoods to 1 in 48 in the northeast.
+The overall crime rate in Hinch is 31.32 per 1,000 residents in a typical year.
+Residents generally consider the northeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 28 in the west neighborhoods to 1 in 48 in the northeast.

 The Cost of Crime™ in Hinch, MO

-The total projected cost of crime in Hinch for 2025 is $145,215.
-This translates to approximately $623 per resident and $1,333 per household.
-On average, crime-related costs account for 1.8% of the median household income in Hinch.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Hinch for 2025 is $145,215, about $623 per resident and $1,333 per household.
+That equals 1.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 51.8%